siddrrsh/BiasMitigation/README.md

 Siddharth, Rishi

-In this repo, we provide a full pipeline to train, combine, and analyze various bias mitigation methods.
+In this repo, we provide a full pipeline to train, combine, and analyze various bias mitigation methods (Bolukbasi et al., Manzini et al., Maudslay et al.).
 We also provide several metrics for comparison:

 ## Metrics
 Word Embedding Association Test (WEAT) - Caliskan et al. (2017)